 While I was still mulling over whether or not to get rid of Tangible Designs, I applied for some jobs.
 I thought that tornado was the kick I needed to get back out into the workforce and get our kid into school.
 I did two interviews for that position, and on the second (it was a Wednesday.
 This is important.), they told me I got the job.
 I let them know that I needed a little bit of time to get my kid into a school and they agreed.

-At 12:14pm, I received an email from them letting me know that they decided to go a "different direction."
+At 12:14pm, I received an email from them letting me know that they rescinded their offer and decided to go a "different direction."
 I called and emailed a few times, but no one at the company reached out or responded.